superbob/YunoSeeMe/README.md

 -----------------

  * Only works with 1 DEM file, if the path is among 2 or more DEMs, it won't work
- * It is not possible to specify an offset (from the ground level) to the line of sight, it will come soon
  * JSON output is not really json:
    * profile.py outputs a python "dict to string" display with some numpy dtype stuff in it
    * profile_server.py outputs the same thing embedded in a string (with newlines)